 The 400-acre park offers more than 60 rides including 14 roller coasters, and it’s ranked fifth in the world for number of coasters in one park.

 Ready to make a day of it?
 Then let’s talk tickets.

-Want to pay less than $69 for your ticket?
+Want to pay less for your ticket?
 Thought so!
 Here are a few options for finding discounted Carowinds tickets.

 We highly recommend getting tickets online, because you end up paying less in the long run.
 Start here and input the number and type of tickets plus the date of your visit.
 You’ll get a list of discounts available for your specific visit, including Saturday Saver, Weekday Saver, and Park ‘N Play Thursday.
 You can also save by waiting until after 4pm to enter the park.

 Are you a true bargainista?
 You can comparison shop the discount codes available at Carowinds with codes on discount sites like Retail Me Not and the Honey app.
 AAA Carolinas members can often get discounts as well.
 Or you can scour Coca-Cola product labels in the Charlotte region.
 As promotional partners, the company often offers Carowinds discounts on their products.

 If it’s early in the season (early spring) and you’re planning on visiting Carowinds at least twice, look into getting a season pass.
 Prices range from $107 to $222, and depending on the level you purchase, they come with benefits including free parking for the season, 10:30am admission at the Carolina Harbor water park entrance, and Bring a Friend discounts on certain days.

 Carowinds also offers free Pre-K Season Passes for children 3-5 years old.
 Check their site early in the season (early spring) for details.

 We get it.
 Waiting in line is no fun.